k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 3. **studio_cass.config**.
 A TDM profile - Web Studio with Cassandra used for the System DB and TDM.
 4. **studio_pg_cass.config**.
 A TDM profile incorporating Apache Cassandra for its System DB and PostgreSQL for TDM tasks.

-Using the default profile, 'studio.config', you will not need to provide the profile on the k2space.sh command line.
+Using the default profile, 'studio.config', you will not need to provide the profile on the `k2space.sh` command line.
 Otherwise, you will need to enter one of the other profiles.

 ### **Step 6**: Log in to K2view's Nexus Container Registry

-*Pre-requisite*
+*Prerequisite*

-Docker and its Compose extension must be running on the computer to perform this step.
+Docker and its Compose extension must be running on the server to perform this step.

 Using the K2view Nexus Container Registry account provided to you, run the following command from the same directory that you have performed the git clone command - please note that you need to use sudo on Linux to ensure the login is inherited by sudo sessions: